 - ulcerative colitis

 If you are pregnant or believe you may be pregnant, tell your doctor.
-X-rays are not recommended for pregnant women because the radiation could harm the fetus.
+X-rays are not recommended for pregnant women because the radiation could harm your unborn child.

-If you could have a perforation (tear) in your colon, your doctor may opt for a contrast solution with iodine in it.
+If it’s possible you have a tear, also called a perforation, in your colon, your doctor may opt for a contrast solution with iodine in it.
 This solution causes fewer potential complications if it leaks out of your colon.

 The most common risk of a barium enema is an allergic reaction to the barium solution.
-So, tell your doctor about any allergies you have.
+Tell your doctor about any allergies you have.